afk11/airtrack/docs/project-event-notifications.md

 This event is triggered when a takeoff first begins.
 This signal comes from the aircrafts `State.IsOnGround` field changes from `true` to `false`.
 Internally, this sets the `IsInTakeoff` `SightingTag`.

+## takeoff_unknown_airport

+This event is triggered when a takeoff first begins, but we failed to determine the nearest airport.
+The trigger and behaviour is the same as `takeoff_start`

 ## takeoff_complete

 This event is triggered when a takeoff is finished.
 This event can only be produced if the `takeoff_start`